563 related texts · 17 related myths · Page 5 of 12

 The Bible tells us about the Israelites' enslavement in Egypt, but some of the most chilling details come from other sources, like Legends of the Jews by Rabbi Louis Ginzberg.
 Ginz...

-That's the situation Moses found himself in.
-We all know the story: Moses encounters the burning bush.
-But there's so much more to it than just a fiery spectacle.
-According to Ginz...
+Legends of the Jews (Ginzberg) turns to Moses Declines The Mission.
+The familiar story is this: Moses encounters the burning bush.
+But there's so much more to it than just a fiery ...

-We all know the big picture: plagues, Moses, Pharaoh, the Red Sea.
-But what about the details, the little-known corners of the narrative? to one of the most dramatic moments: the s...
+The familiar version gives us the big picture: plagues, Moses, Pharaoh, the Red Sea.
+But what about the details, the little-known corners of the narrative? to one of the most drama...

 The Torah tells us that Pharaoh rose in the night, after the plague of the firstborn.
-But the Legends of the Jews, drawing on various midrash (rabbinic interpretive commentary)ic s...
+But the Legends of the Jews, drawing on various midrashic (rabbinic interpretive commentary) s...

 Plagues, parting of the Red Sea, freedom!
 But the details…they’re wild.
-Imagine the scene: the Egyptians, fresh from the devastation of the tenth plague, practically shoving the Is...
+The scene: the Egyptians, fresh from the devastation of the tenth plague, practically shoving the Israelites...

 The Torah portion of Shmot – Exodus – introduces us to Moses, arguably the greatest prophet in Judaism.
 But even before the burning bush, before the plagues, before the parting of ...